Drainage Utility Fee

 What are the current Drainage Utility Fee Rates?

-The new drainage utility fees have been revised to make it a more equitable way of distributing the cost to install, operate, and maintain storm water management facilities and programs.
-Residential properties will be divided into four tiers, based on size and contribution.
+In 2019, drainage utility fees were revised to make it a more equitable way of distributing the cost to install, operate, and maintain storm water management facilities and programs.
+Residential properties are divided into four tiers, based on size and contribution.
 The basis for the tier determination is the average impervious area for houses in the City.
-These properties will pay a flat rate of $3.00 to $9.00 per month for their respective tier classification.
+These properties pay a flat rate of $3.00 to $9.00 per month for their respective tier classification.

-Similarly, non-single family residential properties (commercial, multi-family, churches, etc.) will be divided into six tiers, based on size and contribution to the stormwater system.
-These properties will pay a flat rate of $3.00 up to $200.00 per month for their respective tier classification.
+Similarly, non-single family residential properties (commercial, multi-family, churches, etc.) are divided into six tiers, based on size and contribution to the stormwater system.
+These properties pay a flat rate of $3.00 up to $200.00 per month for their respective tier classification.

 What will the drainage revenue be used for?

-The current drainage utility fee structure generates an annual revenue of approximately $78,000.
-Currently, this funding is used to complete small drainage improvement projects throughout the City but does not allow for completion of large scale drainage projects.
+The current drainage utility fee structure generates an annual revenue of approximately $600,000.
 In 2016, the City partnered with Freese & Nichols, Inc., on a Drainage Master Plan.
 This plan identified drainage issues throughout the City and provided conceptual solutions and costs to address the issues.
 Through this process, 23 projects with a total estimated cost of over $36 million were identified and ranked with project costs ranging from $85,000 to $14 million.
-The new fee structure would generate approximately $650,000 annually which would be used to fund a portion of a vegetation management program to handle the day-to-day operation and maintenance of the City's stormwater infrastructure and provide a dedicated revenue source to complete some of the larger capital improvement projects identified in the Drainage Master Plan.
+The new fee structure revenue is used to fund a portion of a stormwater/vegetation management program to handle the day-to-day operation and maintenance of the City's stormwater infrastructure and provide a dedicated revenue source to complete some of the larger capital improvement projects identified in the Drainage Master Plan.